 celebrating the tactile

-Presenting a body of work in hand-built stoneware, shaped by the transient beauty of the Thames Estuary.
+From her Leigh - on -Sea studio, Julie presents a body of work shaped by living alongside the transient beauty of the Thames Estuary.
 A response to the ebb and flow of the tides, smoothing & unsettling, revealing and concealing a myriad of forms and found objects and fragments of history.

-The guiding principle or philosophy behind Julie's work is not an intellectual scrutiny of objects but a sense-driven, textural communication, aiming to activate the senses through the sensuality of the form and the materials incorporated.
-The relationship between the forms is significant and the vessels are often arranged in small groups.
+The guiding principle or philosophy behind Julie's work is not an intellectual scrutiny of objects but a sense-driven, textural communication, aiming to activate the senses through the sensuality of the form and its material qualities.
+She has hand-built in stoneware for over 35 years and her work incorporates found sea-glass, seaweed, shells and pebbles taken from her local shoreline.

 "To me the the term and the concept 'haptic' deriving from an Ancient Greek word describing 'the texture, the feel and the pleasure of touching' perfectly describes the essence of my work and my creative approach to design which originates in the senses."